gwagner57/cLASSjs/README.md

 # cLASSjs
+A JS library for defining

+1. enumerations;
-A JS library for defining (1) enumerations and (2) constructor-based classes (and class hierarchies) with semantic meta-data for generic data storage management, declarative constraint validation and for generating model-based user interfaces.
+2. constructor-based classes (and class hierarchies) with semantic meta-data (e.g., for declarative constraint validation);
+3. storage adapters that facilitate switching from one storage technology (such as IndexedDB) to another one (such as MySQL);
+4. view models for model-based user interfaces.

 ## Use Case 1: Handling Enumerations and Enumeration Attributes